 In addition to this, you can cover the buried cooler with a wet towel to keep them cool for a longer time.

 Ice cooler, though, is made to keep your food and items cool when going for a picnic.
-Though they are made with adequate insulated foam to retain the cooling, somehow, cooling can still escape from the cooler.
+Though they are made with well insulated foam to retain the cooling, somehow, cooling can still escape from the cooler.
 Thus, it would help if you followed the above practices to keep your ice cooler longer without putting extra ice into the cooler.